VerveWireless/Verve-Android-SDK/README.md

 Your APP_ID will be provided to you during the Verve onboarding process.

 #### Loading A Rewarded Video Ad
-To reuqest a rewarded video ad call the load method below:
+To request a rewarded video ad, call the load method below:
 ```
 rewardedVideoAd.loadRewardedVideoAd(zone)
 \\ zone is the identifier used to request a rewarded video ad
 ```

 #### Loading A Rewarded Video Ad with ad mark up
-To reuqest a rewarded video ad call the load method below:
+To request a rewarded video ad, call the load method below:
 ```
 rewardedVideoAd.loadRewardedVideoAd(zone, id, adm)
 \\ zone is the string identifier used to request a rewarded video ad